jlquinn/xbows-driver/doc/spec.md

 It turns out that to maintain an active light program, the driver must send packets periodically.
-If not, the keyboard will revert to the last used build-in backlight mode after about 3 seconds.
+If not, the keyboard will revert to the last used built-in backlight mode after about 3 seconds.

 # Custom Layer Programming